Computing Misconceptions - Any Key Stage

 Created by Cynthia Selby |

-Other contributors: Nick Frost, Stuart Davison, Jason Pitt, Peter Kemp, and Peter Donaldson
+Other contributors: Nick Frost, Stuart Davison, Jason Pitt, Peter Kemp, Peter Donaldson, and Dan Farrow

 Resource to gather up anecdotal evidence of misconceptions exhibited by learners in the Computing / IT classroom.